 One moment your kid is laughing and having fun, and the next she’s overcome with fear (maybe when leaving the house or faced with an unknown situation).
 Anxiety, especially separation anxiety, is a normal childhood stage, but some kids need a little more help to manage their fears.
-Luckily there are plenty of calming techniques to help a kid calm down.
-We asked around and gathered our favorite tips on what (and what not!) to do.
+Luckily there are plenty of techniques to help a kid manage these feelings.
+We asked around and got experts to weigh in on what (and what not!) to do.
 Keep reading to find out more.

 1. Don't reassure your kid that everything is fine.
 While you may know that's the reality of the situation, your anxious little one won't be able to understand the verbal platitudes.
 Resist the urge to reassure and instead show empathy.
 Tell your kiddo that you understand how she feels, and show her that you'll listen to her fears.

 2. Get your child to relax before you talk.
 According to this NPR article, upset kids won't even be able to listen to your words until they're calm.
 Consider implementing yoga practices like deep breathing.
 These five yoga habits were developed by a kids' yoga instructor to promote calm and change the mood.

 3. Help your child learn how to manage anxiety.
 Anxious kids tend to get stuck on the overwhelming feeling of fear.
 Instead of trying to eliminate the problem, Dr. Clark Goldstein, a child and adolescent psychologist, suggests helping your child learn how to manage it.
 He says "the best way to help kids overcome anxiety isn’t to try to remove stressors that trigger it.
 It’s to help them learn to tolerate their anxiety and function as well as they can, even when they’re anxious.
 And as a byproduct of that, the anxiety will decrease or fall away over time."